 Writing Resource Center

-Legal Writing Resources - ESL
+Legal Writing Resources: Resources for ESL Students

 A Writer's Reference, an online companion to the Diana Hacker book of the same name, contains free grammar exercises, exercises for non-native speakers, and links to additional online resources for ESL students.